The Color Orange Lesson Plan

 CHANGING COLORS OF AUTUMN REMIND US OF THE SEASONS OF OUR LIVES

 Give each child a piece of paper and get them to rub over the flattened leaves with red, yellow and orange colored wax crayons onto the top part of their paper, forming the leaves, joining them up with lines for branches and adding a trunk underneath.
+Experiment with mixing red and yellow.
+What colour does it make?
 Write a caption for their pictures.

 We Are Ready